Fall of Empires, August 1914:

-But Russia's armed strength did not rest solely in numbers.
+But Russia’s armed strength did not rest solely in numbers.
 Small arms — rifles and machine guns — were very good.
-Artillery was of mixed quality — excellent light guns, but weaker armament in the heavier calibers both in terms of numbers and technical qualities.
+Artillery was of mixed quality — excellent field guns, but weaker armament in the heavier calibers both in terms of numbers and technical qualities.
 Cavalry training and doctrine was well ahead of that in other nations, with an emphasis on dismounted combat and a view toward long-range operations that foreshadowed later Soviet thought on armored operations.

 The Russian Army appears in the first two games in the Infantry Attacks series, August 1914 and the upcoming Fall of Empires.
 Here's a look at what they bring to the game table:

 Like every other army entering the Great War, the Imperial Russian Army depended on its infantry for its striking power.
 The Russian infantry company had 202 enlisted soldiers, 20 non-commissioned officers and four officers; the company was divided into four platoons, each in turn made up of four sections.
 As in other armies, the infantry company was a purely bayonet force.
 Each man carried the excellent Mosin-Nagant M1891 infantry rifle, tipped by an 18-inch bayonet that regulations decreed would remain fixed at all times in combat zones.